Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Introduction

-The structure of the BMS group is in some ways similar to the Poincar\'e group: it contains the Lorentz group but rather than containing four spacetime translations, it contains an infinite-dimensional commutative group called the supertranslations~\cite{PhysRev.128.2851} (the usual Poincar\'{e} translations are a normal finite subgroup of the supertranslations).
+The structure of the BMS group is in some ways similar to the Poincar\'e group: it contains the Lorentz transformations, but rather than having an additional four spacetime translations as the remaining group elements, it has an infinite-dimensional commutative group called the supertranslations~\cite{PhysRev.128.2851} (the usual Poincar\'{e} translations are a normal finite subgroup of the supertranslations).
 It is possible to associate charges conjugate to these asymptotic symmetries (see, e.g.,~\cite{Geroch:1977jn,Ashtekar:1981bq,Geroch:1981ut,Wald:1999wa}).
 These charges are conserved in the sense that the difference in the charges between two times is equal to the flux of the quantity between these two times.
 Associated with the Lorentz symmetries are the six components of the relativistic angular momentum [which can be divided into center-of-mass (CM) and spin parts] and corresponding to the supertranslations are conserved quantities called supermomenta.
 Note that there also have been proposals to extend the Lorentz part of the symmetry algebra to include all conformal Killing vectors on the 2-sphere called superrotations~\cite{Barnich:2009se,Barnich:2010eb,Barnich:2011mi} (see also~\cite{Banks:2003vp}) or all smooth vector fields on the 2-sphere~\cite{Campiglia:2014yka,Campiglia:2015yka} (sometimes called super-Lorentz symmetries~\cite{Compere:2018ylh}).
 The additional charges of these extended BMS algebras are the super CM and super spin charges~\cite{Flanagan:2015pxa} or the super-angular momentum~\cite{Nichols:2018qac}.

 The connection between asymptotic symmetries, conserved quantities, and GW memory can now be more clearly stated with the nomenclature now set.
 Changes in the supermomentum charges, generated by both massive particles and massless fields, induce a nonzero GW memory effect; in addition, when the GW memory effect is present, the final state of the system is supertranslated from a certain canonical asymptotic rest frame for the system (see, e.g.,~\cite{Flanagan:2015pxa}).
 Changes in the super-angular momentum charges can induce two additional types of GW memory effects called spin~\cite{Pasterski:2015tva} and CM~\cite{Nichols:2018qac} memory.
 These memory effects are not necessarily related to a spacetime that has been superrotated or super-Lorentz transformed from a certain canonical frame, since such solutions often are not asymptotically flat in the usual sense~\cite{Strominger:2016wns,Compere:2018ylh}.